johnrees/MYNA/postmortem.md

 # BT Hackathon

-A couple of weeks ago I participated in a hackathon run by telecoms giants BT and Alcatel Lucene.
+A couple of weeks ago I participated in a hackathon run by telecoms giants BT and Alcatel-Lucent.
 Here's a brief wrap-up of what I got up to -

 ## Day 0 - Friday Evening